SalomePlatform/adao/doc/en/ref_algorithm_TabuSearch.rst

 .. include:: snippets/Header2Algo01.rst

-This algorithm realizes an estimation of the state of a system by minimization without gradient of a cost function :math:`J`, using a Tabu list search method.
+This algorithm realizes an estimation of the state of a system by minimization without gradient of a cost function :math:`J`, using a Tabu list search meta-heuristic.
 It is a method that does not use the derivatives of the cost function.
 It falls in the same category than the :ref:`section_ref_algorithm_DerivativeFreeOptimization`, :ref:`section_ref_algorithm_DifferentialEvolution` or :ref:`section_ref_algorithm_ParticleSwarmOptimization`.